 - Apply the pressure more slowly.

-2 - One of heated platens don’t heat up
+2 - One of the heated platens doesn’t heat up.

-- Check power sub-switch on rear of Temperature Control Box for the affected platen.
+- Check the power sub-switch on the rear of the Temperature Control Box for the affected platen.

 3 - The hydraulic pump will not hold pressure